-- ?
+?
 Our telematics system enables users to access the car with just a mobile phone.
 By connecting a communication box to the vehicle on-board computer, the authorized user can unlock the booked car with just an SMS message.
 By eliminating the need for managing access cards, keys etc., we could save our customers ten euros per booking compared to a manual system!
-The system also becomes more robust and less costly since you don't need a person to manage the keys. - you don't need a person to manage the keys. ?
-Our lean and innovative reservation systemenables users and the company to do all the business through a web browser.
+The system also becomes more robust and less costly since you don't need a person to manage the keys. ?
+Our lean and innovative reservation system enables users and the company to do all the business through a web browser.